aspose-page/Aspose.Page-Documentation/cpp/developer-guide/working-with-xmp-metadata-in-eps/add-xmp-metadata/_index.md

 2. Create an instance of [PsDocument](https://apireference.aspose.com/page/cpp/class/aspose.page.e_p_s.ps_document) from created earlier input stream.
 3. Get an instance of [XmpMetadata](https://apireference.aspose.com/page/cpp/class/aspose.page.e_p_s.x_m_p.xmp_metadata) from the PsDocument.
 If given EPS file doesn't contain XMP metadata the new one will be created, filled in with values from PS metadata comments and returned to you.
-4. Now you can view values of metadata fileds.
+4. Now you can view values of metadata fields.
 5. Initialize an output stream for output EPS file.
 6. Save EPS file with new XMP metadata.